About Seaberry Moon

 After decades of being pounded, churned, tumbled and smoothed by the sea and sand, each piece of glass I use in my creations happened one day to end up on the shore at my feet - okay, sometimes I have to dig a little, but even so I think that's pretty awesome!

 Due to the unique nature of seaglass, not even a pair of earrings can be perfectly matched - that is not to say though, that they can’t still be perfect!
 What it does mean however is that when you choose a Seaberry Moon piece, you can be certain that nobody else - anywhere - has a creation exactly like yours!
 Even a piece of artwork, or a pendant that has been inspired by another will be truly individual to you.
-In order to reflect this individuality and distinctive quality, each piece I create has its own name.

 When you purchase one of my sea glass designs, not only will you be choosing a treasure that has been beautifully crafted by sand and sea, you will also be choosing a piece of history with a story and a life of its own.